Shamator district

-Shamator District is the 16th district of the Indian state of Nagaland.
+Shamator district is the 16th district of the Indian state of Nagaland.
 It was created on 19 January 2022 and was officially inaugurated on 4 March 2022.
 The district headquarter is located in the town of Shamator.

 History

 Shamator District was created on 19 January 2022 as the 16th district of Nagaland.
 The new district has the same boundaries as the former Shamator sub-division of Tuensang District, Chessore Sub-division including Mangko EAC Circle, Administrative area of Sotokur EAC Circle excluding Chingmelen, Helipong and Sipongsang villages, Tsurungto EAC Circle under Shamator sub-division, including Hutanger, Anatongre, Pungrungru, Nutsu, Maihpok and Tsuthu, under Kiphire district, which stand transferred to Tsurungto EAC circle.

 Demographics

-According to the 2011 census of India the then Shamator circle of Tuensang District had a population of 12,726.
-Shamator circle had a sex ratio of 988 females per 1000 males and a literacy rate of 66.25%.
+According to the 2011 census of India Shamator District had a population of 34,223 and has a sex ratio of 984 females per 1000 males and a literacy rate of 52.83%.
 Scheduled Tribes make up 99.03% of the population.
-The majority of the inhabitants are the Tikhir and Yimkhiung Nagas.
+The majority of the inhabitants are the Yimkhiung Nagas and Tikhir Nagas.